Basalt council votes 4-2 to approve Aspen Skiing Co. affordable housing at Willits

 The Basalt Town Council voted 4-2 Tuesday night to approve Aspen Skiing Co.’s controversial proposal to build an affordable housing project in Willits.

-The 46-unit, 150-bedroom proposal faced considerable neighborhood opposition for alleged inadequate parking and for creating a “dorm” that would be out of character with the area.
+The 43-unit, 150-bedroom proposal faced considerable neighborhood opposition for alleged inadequate parking and for creating a “dorm” that would be out of character with the area.

 The most biting criticism was that the project is an example of a big upper valley employer looking in the midvalley to solve its problems.

-Note: (Editor’s note: This story was corrected to reflect that 43 affordable housing units were approved.)